I think you’ll agree with me when I say:

 Chances are it is something simple.
 Even if it is a more significant problem, dealing with the repairs now will greatly reduce your bills in the future.

-If your having Air Conditioning problems, schedule today!
+If you’re having Air Conditioning problems, schedule today!